pnlinden/id/aas/2/0/README.md

  [http://admin-shell.io/aas/2/0/DataSpecificationContent/sourceOfDefinition](http://admin-shell.io/aas/2/0/DataSpecificationContent/sourceOfDefinition) The attribute sourceOfDefinition of the DataSpecificationContent class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0

-## DataSpecificationIEC61360
- Data Specification Template for defining Property Descriptions conformant to IEC 61360.

- [http://admin-shell.io/aas/2/0/DataSpecificationIEC61360](http://admin-shell.io/aas/2/0/DataSpecificationIEC61360) The DataSpecificationIEC61360 class as defined in Details of the 'Asset Administration Shell - Part 1 - Version 2.0'.

-## DataSpecificationIEC61360/datatype

- [http://admin-shell.io/aas/2/0/DataSpecificationIEC61360/datatype](http://admin-shell.io/aas/2/0/DataSpecificationIEC61360/datatype) The attribute datatype of the DataSpecificationIEC61360 class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0

-## DataSpecificationIEC61360/preferedName

- [http://admin-shell.io/aas/2/0/DataSpecificationIEC61360/preferedName](http://admin-shell.io/aas/2/0/DataSpecificationIEC61360/preferedName) The attribute preferedName of the DataSpecificationIEC61360 class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0

-## DataSpecificationIEC61360/shortName

- [http://admin-shell.io/aas/2/0/DataSpecificationIEC61360/shortName](http://admin-shell.io/aas/2/0/DataSpecificationIEC61360/shortName) The attribute shortName of the DataSpecificationIEC61360 class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0

-## DataSpecificationIEC61360/symbol

- [http://admin-shell.io/aas/2/0/DataSpecificationIEC61360/symbol](http://admin-shell.io/aas/2/0/DataSpecificationIEC61360/symbol) The attribute symbol of the DataSpecificationIEC61360 class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0

-## DataSpecificationIEC61360/unit

- [http://admin-shell.io/aas/2/0/DataSpecificationIEC61360/unit](http://admin-shell.io/aas/2/0/DataSpecificationIEC61360/unit) The attribute unit of the DataSpecificationIEC61360 class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0

-## DataSpecificationIEC61360/unitId

- [http://admin-shell.io/aas/2/0/DataSpecificationIEC61360/unitId](http://admin-shell.io/aas/2/0/DataSpecificationIEC61360/unitId) The attribute unitId of the DataSpecificationIEC61360 class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0

-## DataSpecificationIEC61360/valueFormat

- [http://admin-shell.io/aas/2/0/DataSpecificationIEC61360/valueFormat](http://admin-shell.io/aas/2/0/DataSpecificationIEC61360/valueFormat) The attribute valueFormat of the DataSpecificationIEC61360 class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0

-## DataSpecificationIEC61360/valueId
- The Type 'ValueList' lists all the allowed values for a concept description for which the allowed values are listed in an enumeration.
-The value list is a set of value reference pairs.

- [http://admin-shell.io/aas/2/0/DataSpecificationIEC61360/valueId](http://admin-shell.io/aas/2/0/DataSpecificationIEC61360/valueId) The attribute valueId of the DataSpecificationIEC61360 class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0

-## DataSpecificationPhysicalUnit
- Data Specification Tempate for Physical Units.

- [http://admin-shell.io/aas/2/0/DataSpecificationPhysicalUnit](http://admin-shell.io/aas/2/0/DataSpecificationPhysicalUnit) The DataSpecificationPhysicalUnit class as defined in Details of the 'Asset Administration Shell - Part 1 - Version 2.0'.

-## DataSpecificationPhysicalUnit/conversionFactor

- [http://admin-shell.io/aas/2/0/DataSpecificationPhysicalUnit/conversionFactor](http://admin-shell.io/aas/2/0/DataSpecificationPhysicalUnit/conversionFactor) The attribute conversionFactor of the DataSpecificationPhysicalUnit class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0

-## DataSpecificationPhysicalUnit/dinNotation

- [http://admin-shell.io/aas/2/0/DataSpecificationPhysicalUnit/dinNotation](http://admin-shell.io/aas/2/0/DataSpecificationPhysicalUnit/dinNotation) The attribute dinNotation of the DataSpecificationPhysicalUnit class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0

-## DataSpecificationPhysicalUnit/eceCode

- [http://admin-shell.io/aas/2/0/DataSpecificationPhysicalUnit/eceCode](http://admin-shell.io/aas/2/0/DataSpecificationPhysicalUnit/eceCode) The attribute eceCode of the DataSpecificationPhysicalUnit class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0

-## DataSpecificationPhysicalUnit/eceName

- [http://admin-shell.io/aas/2/0/DataSpecificationPhysicalUnit/eceName](http://admin-shell.io/aas/2/0/DataSpecificationPhysicalUnit/eceName) The attribute eceName of the DataSpecificationPhysicalUnit class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0

-## DataSpecificationPhysicalUnit/nistName

- [http://admin-shell.io/aas/2/0/DataSpecificationPhysicalUnit/nistName](http://admin-shell.io/aas/2/0/DataSpecificationPhysicalUnit/nistName) The attribute nistName of the DataSpecificationPhysicalUnit class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0

-## DataSpecificationPhysicalUnit/registrationAuthority

- [http://admin-shell.io/aas/2/0/DataSpecificationPhysicalUnit/registrationAuthority](http://admin-shell.io/aas/2/0/DataSpecificationPhysicalUnit/registrationAuthority) The attribute registrationAuthority of the DataSpecificationPhysicalUnit class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0

-## DataSpecificationPhysicalUnit/siName

- [http://admin-shell.io/aas/2/0/DataSpecificationPhysicalUnit/siName](http://admin-shell.io/aas/2/0/DataSpecificationPhysicalUnit/siName) The attribute siName of the DataSpecificationPhysicalUnit class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0

-## DataSpecificationPhysicalUnit/siNotation

- [http://admin-shell.io/aas/2/0/DataSpecificationPhysicalUnit/siNotation](http://admin-shell.io/aas/2/0/DataSpecificationPhysicalUnit/siNotation) The attribute siNotation of the DataSpecificationPhysicalUnit class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0

-## DataSpecificationPhysicalUnit/supplier

- [http://admin-shell.io/aas/2/0/DataSpecificationPhysicalUnit/supplier](http://admin-shell.io/aas/2/0/DataSpecificationPhysicalUnit/supplier) The attribute supplier of the DataSpecificationPhysicalUnit class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0

-## DataSpecificationPhysicalUnit/unitName

- [http://admin-shell.io/aas/2/0/DataSpecificationPhysicalUnit/unitName](http://admin-shell.io/aas/2/0/DataSpecificationPhysicalUnit/unitName) The attribute unitName of the DataSpecificationPhysicalUnit class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0

-## DataSpecificationPhysicalUnit/unitSymbol

- [http://admin-shell.io/aas/2/0/DataSpecificationPhysicalUnit/unitSymbol](http://admin-shell.io/aas/2/0/DataSpecificationPhysicalUnit/unitSymbol) The attribute unitSymbol of the DataSpecificationPhysicalUnit class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0

-## DataTypeIEC61360
- Enumeration of all IEC 61360 defined data types.

- [http://admin-shell.io/aas/2/0/DataTypeIEC61360](http://admin-shell.io/aas/2/0/DataTypeIEC61360) The DataTypeIEC61360 class as defined in Details of the 'Asset Administration Shell - Part 1 - Version 2.0'.

-## DataTypeIEC61360/BOOLEAN_IEC6360_DATATYPE

- [http://admin-shell.io/aas/2/0/DataTypeIEC61360/BOOLEAN_IEC6360_DATATYPE](http://admin-shell.io/aas/2/0/DataTypeIEC61360/BOOLEAN_IEC6360_DATATYPE) The DataTypeIEC61360 BOOLEAN_IEC6360_DATATYPE of the DataTypeIEC61360 class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0

-## DataTypeIEC61360/DATE_IEC6360_DATATYPE

- [http://admin-shell.io/aas/2/0/DataTypeIEC61360/DATE_IEC6360_DATATYPE](http://admin-shell.io/aas/2/0/DataTypeIEC61360/DATE_IEC6360_DATATYPE) The DataTypeIEC61360 DATE_IEC6360_DATATYPE of the DataTypeIEC61360 class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0

-## DataTypeIEC61360/RATIONAL_IEC6360_DATATYPE

- [http://admin-shell.io/aas/2/0/DataTypeIEC61360/RATIONAL_IEC6360_DATATYPE](http://admin-shell.io/aas/2/0/DataTypeIEC61360/RATIONAL_IEC6360_DATATYPE) The DataTypeIEC61360 RATIONAL_IEC6360_DATATYPE of the DataTypeIEC61360 class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0

-## DataTypeIEC61360/RATIONAL_MEASURE_IEC6360_DATATYPE

- [http://admin-shell.io/aas/2/0/DataTypeIEC61360/RATIONAL_MEASURE_IEC6360_DATATYPE](http://admin-shell.io/aas/2/0/DataTypeIEC61360/RATIONAL_MEASURE_IEC6360_DATATYPE) The DataTypeIEC61360 RATIONAL_MEASURE_IEC6360_DATATYPE of the DataTypeIEC61360 class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0

-## DataTypeIEC61360/REAL_COUNT_IEC6360_DATATYPE

- [http://admin-shell.io/aas/2/0/DataTypeIEC61360/REAL_COUNT_IEC6360_DATATYPE](http://admin-shell.io/aas/2/0/DataTypeIEC61360/REAL_COUNT_IEC6360_DATATYPE) The DataTypeIEC61360 REAL_COUNT_IEC6360_DATATYPE of the DataTypeIEC61360 class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0

-## DataTypeIEC61360/REAL_CURRENCY_IEC6360_DATATYPE

- [http://admin-shell.io/aas/2/0/DataTypeIEC61360/REAL_CURRENCY_IEC6360_DATATYPE](http://admin-shell.io/aas/2/0/DataTypeIEC61360/REAL_CURRENCY_IEC6360_DATATYPE) The DataTypeIEC61360 REAL_CURRENCY_IEC6360_DATATYPE of the DataTypeIEC61360 class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0

-## DataTypeIEC61360/REAL_MEASURE_IEC6360_DATATYPE

- [http://admin-shell.io/aas/2/0/DataTypeIEC61360/REAL_MEASURE_IEC6360_DATATYPE](http://admin-shell.io/aas/2/0/DataTypeIEC61360/REAL_MEASURE_IEC6360_DATATYPE) The DataTypeIEC61360 REAL_MEASURE_IEC6360_DATATYPE of the DataTypeIEC61360 class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0

-## DataTypeIEC61360/STRING_IEC6360_DATATYPE

- [http://admin-shell.io/aas/2/0/DataTypeIEC61360/STRING_IEC6360_DATATYPE](http://admin-shell.io/aas/2/0/DataTypeIEC61360/STRING_IEC6360_DATATYPE) The DataTypeIEC61360 STRING_IEC6360_DATATYPE of the DataTypeIEC61360 class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0

-## DataTypeIEC61360/STRING_TRANSLATABLE_IEC6360_DATATYPE

- [http://admin-shell.io/aas/2/0/DataTypeIEC61360/STRING_TRANSLATABLE_IEC6360_DATATYPE](http://admin-shell.io/aas/2/0/DataTypeIEC61360/STRING_TRANSLATABLE_IEC6360_DATATYPE) The DataTypeIEC61360 STRING_TRANSLATABLE_IEC6360_DATATYPE of the DataTypeIEC61360 class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0

-## DataTypeIEC61360/TIMESTAMP_IEC6360_DATATYPE

- [http://admin-shell.io/aas/2/0/DataTypeIEC61360/TIMESTAMP_IEC6360_DATATYPE](http://admin-shell.io/aas/2/0/DataTypeIEC61360/TIMESTAMP_IEC6360_DATATYPE) The DataTypeIEC61360 TIMESTAMP_IEC6360_DATATYPE of the DataTypeIEC61360 class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0

-## DataTypeIEC61360/TIME_IEC6360_DATATYPE

- [http://admin-shell.io/aas/2/0/DataTypeIEC61360/TIME_IEC6360_DATATYPE](http://admin-shell.io/aas/2/0/DataTypeIEC61360/TIME_IEC6360_DATATYPE) The DataTypeIEC61360 TIME_IEC6360_DATATYPE of the DataTypeIEC61360 class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0

-## DataTypeIEC61360/URL_IEC6360_DATATYPE

- [http://admin-shell.io/aas/2/0/DataTypeIEC61360/URL_IEC6360_DATATYPE](http://admin-shell.io/aas/2/0/DataTypeIEC61360/URL_IEC6360_DATATYPE) The DataTypeIEC61360 URL_IEC6360_DATATYPE of the DataTypeIEC61360 class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0

 ## Entity
  An entity is a submodel element that is used to model entities.